Nine Trip Planning Pitfalls to Avoid

 Overlooking Small-Ship Cruises

 Yes, small-ship cruises are pricier than conventional cruises, but if your goal is to see Alaska’s coastal scenery, they’re your best bet.
 Why?
 First off, you’ll spend your entire trip in Alaska—either Prince William Sound near Anchorage or the Inside Passage in Southeast—instead of cruising from Seattle or Vancouver.
-Second, you’ll have a more intimate experience: These nimble vessels—which carry only 50–150 passengers—call on smaller, less-visited ports than large ships.
+Second, you’ll have a more intimate experience: These nimble vessels—which carry only 12 - 90 passengers—call on smaller, less-visited ports than large ships.
+Some don't even visit traditional ports, and instead spend their days in wilderness locations.
 Third, you’ll get more frequent and up-close glacier viewing, and make unplanned stops whenever whales or other marine wildlife appear.
 You’re also more likely to explore wild, secluded coves where you can go ashore for nature hikes or sea kayaking.

 Not Booking Wilderness or Roadside Adventure Lodges

-At $400 or more per person per night, many visitors don’t give wilderness lodges a second look.
+Many visitors don’t give wilderness lodges a second look because their nightly rate is higher than a traditional hotel.
 But that’s a mistake for two key reasons.
 First, they’re all-inclusive—so you not only get lodging and meals, but also a day full of guided hiking, kayaking, or other activities (depending on the lodge).
 Add up a regular hotel’s rate, plus excursions and meals, and the gap isn’t as much as you might think.
 Secondly, wilderness lodges work out quite well on a dollar-per-hour basis.
 Rather than spending $200 or more for an excursion that takes you into the wilderness for just a few hours, staying at a lodge gives you 15 or more waking hours a day in the wilderness.
-Read Why Wilderness Lodges Offer Value.

 Being Afraid of Driving